OWASP/owasp-mastg/tests-beta/android/MASVS-AUTH/MASTG-TEST-0x17.md

 keyInfo.isUserAuthenticationRequirementEnforcedBySecureHardware();
 ```

-The following describes how to do fingerprint authentication using a symmetric key pair.

-Fingerprint authentication may be implemented by creating a new AES key using the `KeyGenerator` class by adding `setUserAuthenticationRequired(true)` in `KeyGenParameterSpec.Builder`.
+If all requirements are met, the actual key can be created via the `KeyGenerator` class by adding `setUserAuthenticationRequired(true)` in `KeyGenParameterSpec.Builder`:

 ```java
 generator = KeyGenerator.getInstance(KeyProperties.KEY_ALGORITHM_AES, KEYSTORE);